Banned Book Roll Call

 Calendar of Events

-- Tuesday September 24th: Banned Books on Parade: Come view a variety of banned books including our top 15 books for this year.
+- Wednesday September 24th: Banned Books on Parade: Come view a variety of banned book presentations!
 Learn more about why books are banned.
-11:00AM-1:00PM CL 200 and Duncan Hall Lobby.
+1:30-5:00PM Duncan Hall Lobby.